martosah/Employee-Onboarding-Tracker-Contoso/10-Build-Overview-and-Environment/README.md

 In a full production setting this would be taken one step further — the Dataverse teams linked to Microsoft Entra security groups so that IT's existing group management governs membership.
 That is documented as the production pattern; the Owner-team model here demonstrates the same access outcome without the external dependency.

 > **Note on user identity in automation.** Task ownership is set by reading each staff member's system-user identity from an **App User** lookup column on the Staff table, rather than calling the system-user metadata endpoint at run time.
 This design decision — and why it was made — is covered in Section 12.

 ---

+## Project Status — A Continuing Build

+This solution is a living project, not a finished product.
+Phase 2 delivered the data model, the model-driven app, the automation, the business process flow, and the security model.
+Further Power Platform components remain to be built in later phases — most notably the **Power Pages self-service portal** for new-hire document upload (specified in [Section 8](../08-Power-Platform-Components)), along with the interactive operational dashboards and other enhancements noted throughout these sections.
+The repository will continue to grow as those components are built.

+---